stockphrase/no-silo/content/resources/open-handbook/chapter-3.md

 ## Addressing a broad audience

 In college your audience will most often be your professor and fellow class members.
-However, when you write you should learn to address a broader, general audience.
+However, when you write you should learn to address a more general audience.
 This means that you will not take certain things for granted as you write and ensure that you provide good contextual information designed to help your readers gain clear understanding.